 Creating websites and blog-style content is where I’ve had most of my affiliate marketing success.
 One of the benefits of owning your own website is that you’re not relying on social media algorithms to reach your audience.

 Click on any YouTube video and you’ll probably find an affiliate link in the description box.
-Video content like in-depth reviews and hauls are a great way to promote affiliate products.
+Video content (like in-depth reviews and hauls) is a great way to promote affiliate products, and it’s easier than ever to create with the help of an online video editor.
 According to Voluum, the average conversion rate for YouTube affiliate deals is roughly 1%.
 That might not sound like much, but for videos attracting thousands or millions of views, this can generate a lot of passive income.

 Creating a newsletter is another great way to take control of your readership and not be dependent on any social media platform.
 This is a very personal way to interact with your audience, and it gives you the unique benefit of delivering affiliate links directly to their inboxes.
 However, it can take a long time to build up an engaged newsletter audience, and you need to provide a lot of valuable content in between sharing your links to avoid unsubscribes.